 Posted in Car Accidents on January 26, 2014

 Even good drivers get in car accidents.
 Many of our clients have excellent driving records but were simply in the “wrong place at the wrong time” when a careless driver came along.
+This is why our Las Vegas personal injury lawyers have put together some pointers to help you navigate through a traumatic experience.

 If you are in a car accident, the first rule is to protect yourself and anyone else who may have been injured.
 Make the scene as safe as possible by staying off the road.
 If you can’t move your car off the roadway, turn on your flashers to warn approaching traffic.